 The City, with assistance from Marion County, will identify strategies to commemorate the history of the VA Hospital.

-What are the zoning districts and land use strategy for the site?
+What are the zoning districts for the site?

 What is urban renewal?